murraytait-pa/User-Manual/Getting_started.md

 ![](/images/License_registration_Iota_Jupyter.PNG)

-After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few second, the home page of Jupyter will be automatically open in a tab of your default web browser (see picture below)
+After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few second, the home page of Jupyter will be automatically open in a tab of your default web browser (see picture below).

 ![](/images/Getting_started_Jupyter_Notebooks_tree.PNG)

 ## Creating a new notebook
+Next step is to create a new notebook where the analysis of the simulation data will be conducted.
+To do so, click on "**New**" and then select the option "Notebook:" > "**iota**"

+As a good practice, it is recommended to create first a folder for your analysis and then create the notebook inside that folder.
+This way the notebook of the analysis and any images, videos or other files generated during the analysis will be stored together inside the same folder.
+A new folder can be created from the Jupyter home page by clicking on the "New" button located at the right side of the window and then select the option "Other:" > "Folder".
+Alternatively, the folder can also be created using the standard procedure of your operative system.

 ## Importing Iota library